Posts

 Image

-By Edward Matulanya Here are meaning, history, theology, element, types, and effects of Actual sins.
+Image of Sacramental reconciliation to remit mortal sin which is a type of actual sin By Edward Matulanya Here are the meaning, history, theology, element, types, and effects of Actual sins.
 Definition and Distinction In Roman Catholic teaching, actual sin is a personal act of wrongdoing committed freely by an individual, as distinct from original sin, which is inherited from Adam.
 The Catechism of the Catholic Church (1994/1997) defines sin as “an offense against reason, truth, and right conscience; it is failure in genuine love for God and neighbor” (CCC, 1849).
 Actual sin can take the form of thought, word, deed, or omission (CCC, 1853).
 Historical Development Patristic Era The early Church Fathers, particularly Augustine, distinguished between original sin and actual sins.
 Augustine emphasized that actual sins arise from personal choice, while original sin is the inherited corruption of human nature (Augustine, Confessions, trans.
 1991).
-The Pelagian controversy highlighted the tension between human free will and the necessity of divine grace.
-Pelagius stressed human re...
+The Pelagian controversy highlighted the ten...

 SAINT JOHN XXIII, POPE